 In the Canadian Rockies, a fast-moving wildfire ravages the resort town of Jasper

-GRANDE PRAIRIE, Alberta — A fast-moving wildfire in the Canadian Rockies that had prompted 25,000 people to flee roared into the near-deserted town of Jasper overnight as a “wall of fire,” devastating up to half the structures in the picturesque resort, officials said Thursday.
+GRANDE PRAIRIE, Alberta — A fast-moving wildfire in the Canadian Rockies that had prompted 25,000 people to flee roared into the near-deserted town of Jasper overnight with flames as high as treetops, devastating up to half of its structures, officials said Thursday.

-There were no immediate reports of injuries, following a mass evacuation of the town and a neighboring national park earlier in the week, but Jasper Mayor Richard Ireland said in a letter on the town's website that the wildfire “ravaged our beloved community."
+There were no immediate reports of injuries, following a mass evacuation of the picturesque resort and a neighboring national park earlier in the week, but Jasper Mayor Richard Ireland said in a letter on the town’s website that the wildfire “ravaged our beloved community.”

-Danielle Smith, the premier of Alberta province, said from 30% to 50% of the town's structures are potentially damaged.
-“We don’t know which structures have been damaged and which ones are destroyed, but that’s going to be a significant rebuild and significant displacement,” Smith said.
+Danielle Smith, the premier of Alberta province, said from 30% to 50% of the town's structures are potentially damaged or destroyed, saying “that’s going to be a significant rebuild and significant displacement.”

 A "sense of loss" in a picturesque town

-A postcard-perfect mountain town, Jasper is famous for hiking, skiing, kayaking and biking.
-It is also home to dozens of species such as elk, mountain goats, cougars, lynx, black bears and grizzly bears.

-“We share the sense of loss with all who live in town,” Smith said at a news conference in Edmonton, Alberta.
-“Alberta’s government will provide the support needed to families and communities to recover and rebuild.”
+“We share the sense of loss with all who live in town,” Smith said at a news conference in Edmonton, Alberta, while pledging her government's support for the community to rebuild.

 Alberta Public Safety Minister Mike Ellis said a wind gust moved the wildfire about 5 kilometers (about 3 miles) in probably less than 30 minutes toward the town with a wall of fire that he estimated was 100 meters high.